- Step 1: Generate SSH Keys

 PutTTYprogram.
 If necessary, you can download PuTTY from the website here PuTTY download page.

 Type the address of your assigned login node as the hostname (see "Determine which login node to use" above).

 In the left hand menu, click the "+" next to "SSH" to expand the menu.

 Click "Auth" in the "SSH" menu.

 Click "Browse" and specify the private key file you saved in step 5 above.

-Click "Open" and provide your passphrase when prompted to do so.
+- Click "Open" to launch shell.
+Provide your ssh-key passphrase (created at Step 4 in PuTTYgen) when prompted to do so.